AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk-reference/android-sdk-reference-appsflyerlib.md

 ```java
 void setSharingFilter(java.lang.String... partners)
 ```
+This function is deprecated and has been replaced by [`setSharingFilterForPartners`](#setsharingfilterforpartners)

 **Description**
 Stops events from propagating to the specified AppsFlyer partners.

-**Input arguments**
+(Deprecated and replaced by setSharingFilterForPartners) **Input arguments**

 | Type        | Name       | Description                                                                                           |